CHT2520-web-prog/intro-to-laravel/intro_to_Laravel.md

 php artisan migrate
 ```

-In Adminer/phpmyadmin confirm that the films (and some other tables) have been created.
+In Adminer/phpmyadmin confirm that the films table has been created.
+You should find there are other tables in your database.
 Laravel creates lots of tables for us e.g. users for storing user details.
 We don't need to worry about these at the moment.

 ### Seeding the Database